chef-boneyard/chef-rfc/new/audit_phase.md

 ## Specification

-We will add a new directory, `audit`, to the top level of the cookbook.
-In this directory will be tests, typically but not necessarily written in Inspec, an operator can use to inspect the state of their system.
+As per RFC-35, audits will be run in the `audit` phase, which occurs after the `converge` phase completes.

+An audit handler will be introduced to allow cookbooks to register for the audit phase.

+The current, serverspec based audit mode will be migrated to a cookbook and removed from the chef-client.

 A cookbook may depend on other gems in the usual manner to provide functionality to audit tests.

-As per RFC-35, audits will be run in the `audit` phase, which occurs after the `converge` phase completes.
+Tools will be updated to upload the `tests` directory to both supermarket and chef server.
+Audits can then be used both at development time with test kitchen and similar tools, and with audit mode.

 ## Copyright